SimonBiggs/electronfactors/README.md

     sudo apt-get install python3-pip
     sudo pip3 install --upgrade pip numpy matplotlib scipy pandas shapely descartes bokeh pyyaml jupyter electronfactors

+## Providing data

+If you desire to get behind this project please consider providing your data for use by the wider community.
+Until such time as a streamlined method for submitting data is provided please contact me for submissions (mail@simonbiggs.net).

+My desire is to run your data through a series of sanity checks, identify outliers, confirm with you whether or not these are outliers, intellegntly deal with these outliers, then---with your permission---collate and upload your data within this repository for all to download and use.

+To do this I need to have your permission to inlcude your data as source code within this repository which places it under the AGPL3+ licence.
+Be aware that this licence has the clause that the data will be distributed without any warranty, without even the implied warranty of merchantability or fitness for a particular purpose.
+It will be up to the users of the data to confirm whether or not it is fit for their use.

 ## Two options currently for use